ZiCog/sodor-spinal/README.md

 ### Status

+2018-04-18 : Data and control paths completed.
+All instructions in place except FENCE, ECALL, EBREAK and the CS register stuff.
+             Almost all control and data paths checked out with a test harness "sodor-sim.scala".

 2018-04-08 : Incomplete.
 Just started.
 The result of a long Easter weekend hacking session.
 Not tested in any way.
              It does at least generate Verilog and that Verilog passes through Yosys without error.